zopieux/chrome-images-under-cursor/README.md

 # Images Under Cursor

-Chrome extension to find all images and background images laying under the cursor, whatever their depth or nesting in the DOM tree.
+Chrome extension to find all images, background images and background videos laying under the cursor, whatever their depth or nesting in the DOM tree.
 This extension also supports extracting the current frame of
 [canvas elements](https://en.wikipedia.org/wiki/Canvas_element).